kasenetz/hbcd-docs/docs/data_access/resp_data_use.md

 The HEALthy Brain and Child Development (HBCD) study dataset is a large, rich, and complex resource that can drive scientific discovery, provide a foundation for translation and implementation research, and inform development of public policy.
 To create this dataset, thousands of participants have given generously of their time and their bodies to help advance science.
 They have trusted us with sensitive information.
 The use of HBCD data carries ethical responsibilities to minimize risks of harm to participants and to treat them respectfully and justly.
 One way data users can respect participants’ contributions is by conducting careful, high-quality science.

 ## Warnings
-To facilitate responsible data use, warnings have been added to some variables in the data dictionary and are linked to sections of the [Release Notes](../measures/index.md) to provide additional information for data users.
+To facilitate responsible data use, warnings have been added to some variables in the [Data Dictionary Explorer](datadictionary.md) and are linked to sections of the [Release Notes](../measures/index.md) to provide additional information for data users.
 We recommend that all data users:

 1. Review the data warnings for any variable that you will be downloading and/or using by clicking the link and reviewing the warning associated with that variable
 2. Review any resources and citations included with the warning and follow recommended guidelines